semgrep/semgrep-docs/docs/semgrep-secrets/getting-started.md

 * Start a scan from the CLI (Semgrep recommends that you run CLI scans only on feature branches, not main branches)
 * Wait for your scheduled Semgrep full scan
 * Open a pull request or merge request and wait for Semgrep to scan the branch automatically

+## Configure files to ignore

+Semgrep Secrets will scan files even if they are specified in a local `.semgrepignore`, since secrets can often be found in files that are not relevant for code scanning.
+To specify files to ignore in Semgrep Secrets as well:

+1. Sign in to Semgrep AppSec Platform.
+2. Go to **Projects** and select the gear icon <i class="fa-solid fa-gear"></i> to access the settings for the related project.
+3. Add entries to the **Path ignores** box to ignore them for Semgrep Secrets as well as other Semgrep products.
+4. Click **Save changes**.

 ## Upgrade your rules